-- Stewardship:We believe the national parks are treasured resources that all Americans have a responsibility --and opportunity -- to appreciate, protect and support.
+- Stewardship:We believe the national parks are treasured resources and that all Americans have a responsibility to understand, protect, and care for them.

-- Outreach:We believe that by engaging people across all ages, races and backgrounds, we will create and empower new generations of park supporters.
+- Outreach:We believe that by engaging people across all ages, races, and backgrounds that we will create the next generation of park supporters.

-- Partnership:We believe in quality relationships and partnerships that provide -- and multiply -- direct positive benefits to the national parks.
+- Partnership:We value quality relationships and partnerships that best multiply direct, positive impacts to the National Park Service.

-- Commitment to the National Park Service:We believe in our partnership with the National Park Service, working together in support of a shared vision for our national parks.
+- Commitment to the National Park Service:We are dedicated to working jointly with the National Park Service, advancing mutually beneficial relationships built on trust, collaboration, and a shared vision for our national parks.

 - Vitality:We make innovative investments and support activities that build a financially and perennially strong Foundation (NPF).